-The Streetcare Supervisor completes a daily "checks and balances" proforma confirming that scheduled work has been completed and detailing additional responsive works and the origin of the request.
+The Streetcare Supervisor completes a daily quality form confirming that scheduled work has been completed and detailing additional responsive works and the origin of the request.
 This ensures that scheduled work has been completed to programme and also indicates the level of community driven responsive works desired in a particular area.

-Daily "checks and balances" proforma are collated into a weekly report for review with the Operations Manager and a monthly report for review with the Account Director.
+Daily quality forms are collated into a weekly report for review with the Operations Manager and a monthly report for review with the Account Director.